Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

 In the singular setting, Ricci flow need not be unique and alternatively to our treatment, Giesen-Topping \cite{Topping, Topping2} obtained a solution to the Ricci flow on surfaces starting at a singular metric that becomes instantaneously complete.
 Moreover, Simon \cite{MS} studied Ricci flow in dimension two and three, where the singularity is smoothed out for positive times.

 The setting of singular edge manifolds of dimension higher than two, which are not necessarily K\"ahler, is complicated since the Ricci flow equation does not reduce to a scalar equation and one is forced to study an equation of tensors.
-The present paper provides a first step into this direction and establishes short time existence of Ricci flow starting at and preserving a class of incomplete edge metrics.
+The present paper provides a first step into this direction and establishes short time existence of Ricci de Turck flow starting at and preserving a class of incomplete edge metrics.
 We point out that our analysis in particular applies to the setting of isolated conical singularities.

-We now proceed with an introduction into the basic geometry of incomplete edge spaces, definition of H\"older spaces in which short time existence of Ricci flow is established, and formulation of the main results.
+We now proceed with an introduction into basic geometry of incomplete edge spaces, definition of H\"older spaces on incomplete edge spaces, outline the basic argument for short-time existence of the Ricci de Turck flow and formulation of the main results.